ashish-makwana87/mern-rest-api-job-portal-app/README.md

 - express-rate-limit for DDoS, brute force and abuse.
 - xss-clean for sanitizing data before it reaches database.
-- helmet for secure HTTP response headers.
+- helmet for secure HTTP response headers and setting up Content Security Policy.
 - express-mongo-sanitize for NoSQL injection.

 **Security Features:**